We may earn a commission from qualifying purchases made through our links. Editorial disclosure →

 Spalding Momentous 54" hoop (~$900)

 Premium home setup for serious players.
 The Spalding Momentous is a full outdoor system with a 54" acrylic backboard — this is not a basic driveway hoop.
-The XbotGo is a dedicated 4K AI sports camera that auto-tracks players, not a phone attachment.
+Confirm your driveway space and actual usage before committing at this level.

 What to avoid